DanyaMawed/CI-CD-UdacityProject/README.md

 <TODO: Project Plan

 * A link to a Trello board for the project
-* A link to a spreadsheet that includes the original and final project plan>
+* [a link](https://docs.google.com/spreadsheets/d/19t-rdhJbaB3wmZ_VwUqVRomdojht7PFhSi0Op_Er668/edit?usp=sharing) to a spreadsheet that includes the original and final project plan>

 ## Instructions